DPDK/dpdk/doc/guides/tools/testbbdev.rst

 * Latency measurement [-c latency]
     - Measures the time consumed from the first enqueue until the first appearance of a dequeued result
-    - This measurment represents the full latency of a bbdev operation (encode or decode) to execute
+    - This measurement represents the full latency of a bbdev operation (encode or decode) to execute

 * Poll-mode Throughput measurement [-c throughput]